Melbourne is known as one of the world’s great street art capitals for its unique expressions of art throughout the city.

 The Royal Botanic Gardens are a picturesque haven for recreation and an important resource for education, conservation, science and horticulture.

-Housed by the iconic MCG, the National Sports Museum celebrates Australia’s rich sporting history by boasting the largest sporting collection in the country.
+Housed by the iconic MCG, the Australian Sports Museum celebrates Australia’s rich sporting history by boasting the largest sporting collection in the country.

 Screening 3D documentaries and blockbuster movies on the world's third-largest screen, IMAX Melbourne Museum is the ultimate cinematic experience.